Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Feature layer definition expression/README.md

 ## How to use the sample

-Tap the 'Apply expression' button to limit the features requested from the feature layer to those specified by the SQL query definition expression.
-Tap the 'Reset' button to remove the definition expression on the feature layer, which returns all the records.
+Tap the "Apply expression" button to limit the features requested from the feature layer to those specified by the SQL query definition expression.
+Tap the "Reset" button to remove the definition expression on the feature layer, which returns all the records.

 ## How it works